Jhgomez/sopes1/Clase/notes.md

 * Again remember we can use the `-o yaml > <name>.yaml` and/or `--dry-run`

 ### Using Rollouts Rollback Example
 Search "Deployment Rollout in Kubernetes" on the internet.
 The Kubernetes rollout annotation description is done with `Kubernetes.io/change-cause` tag under `annotations` tag under `metadata` tag.
-Kubernetes roll outs are a very powerful feature, we can change versions and even contianers very easily
+Kubernetes roll outs are a very powerful feature, we can change versions and even contianers very easily.
+It is very common to put the hash of a commit here, this file is basically what you need when doing CI/CD

 this is a deployment file, look the change-cause tag: